-The Diversified Strategies - Growth A portfolio comprises investments in domestic (Australian) and overseas private equity funds and domestic (Australian) and overseas pooled funds, which are invested and managed by external managers.
-Valuations of private equity funds are based on the most recently available valuations by the relevant managers.
+The Diversified Strategies - Growth A portfolio comprises investments in domestic (Australian) and overseas private equity funds and infrastructure funds, which are invested and managed by external managers.

-Both domestic and international funds valuations are generally in accordance with the International Private Equity Venture Capital Valuation Guidelines (December 2018).
-Investments in the pooled funds have been valued in accordance with the valuations supplied by the managers.
-Currency conversions have been made at the spot market mid-rates applicable at the balance date where applicable.
+Investments in funds have been valued in accordance with the valuations supplied by the managers that are generally independently audited annually.
+Currency conversions have been made at the spot market midrates applicable at the balance date where applicable.

-(v) Diversified Strategies - Income
+(i) Diversified Strategies Income